The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 Narwhals are members of the order Artiodactyla and the family Monodontidae.
 This family also includes the unusual dorsal fin-lacking, the pure white beluga whale.

-They are warm-blooded mammals and breathe air, holding their breath whilst underwater.
+They are warm-blooded mammals and breathe air, holding their breath while underwater.

-Without the male spiral tusk, narwhal averages in length between 13 to 18 feet or 4 to 5.5 meters in length.
+Without the male spiral tusk, narwhal averages between 13 to 18 feet or 4 to 5.5 meters in length.

 Most of the year, narwhals live in the cracks of dense pack ice in the Canadian Arctic.